balena-io/docs/pages/integrations/azure.md

 ![devices-pending](/img/integrations/azure/devices-pending.png)

-This also automatically creates application wide and per device environment variables on resin.io that are accessible by your code. eg. `$IOT_HUB_DEVICE_IOT`.
+This also automatically creates application wide and per device environment variables on resin.io that are accessible by your code. e.g. `$IOT_HUB_DEVICE_IOT`.
 This obviously simplifies sending data to the IoT hub.

 ![resin-envar](/img/integrations/azure/envar.png)